Skip to Main Content

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through rental houses in Prague.
-Equipment selection depends on whether you're filming red deer in Šumava, bats in Moravian Karst caves, or atmospheric shots of Prague's historic centre.
+Gear selection depends on whether you're filming red deer in Šumava, bats in Moravian Karst caves, or atmospheric shots of Prague's historic centre.

 Can you film Czech wildlife in complete darkness?

 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing red deer, wild boar, and European badgers across Šumava National Park, Krkonoše, and Bohemian Switzerland.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing red deer, wild boar, and European badgers across Šumava National Park, Krkonoše, and Bohemian Switzerland.

 What's the difference between night vision looks?